ASSISTANT PUBLIC DEFENDER

-- Effectively and compassionately communicate with clients, team members, colleagues, and service providers to ensure optimal outcomes for clients.
+- Effectively and compassionately communicate with clients, their family members and supporters, colleagues, and providers for optimal client outcomes.

-- Continuously seek professional and personal development through trainings, CLEs, and trial skills courses.
+- Regularly seek professional development through training, continuing legal education, and skills courses.

-- Other duties as assigned by the Public Defender.
+- Other duties as assigned by the State Public Defender.